rosehershenov-bot/Professional-Development/ProtegeREADME.md

 ## How to Submit (GitHub Workflow)

-1. Fork this repository
-2. Create a new branch named:
+1. Create a new branch in your forked repository named: associate-protege-submission
- associate-protege-submission
 3. Upload:
 - Your `.owl` file